anthemion-org/ogle-web/README.md

 const oCt = Arr2.Ct(oArr2);
 ```

+'SearchBoard uExec: Speed' tests
+	Define Pt2 API inside literal, capture 'uNew' parameters: 40% longer
+	Attach Pt2 API and 'bind' to 'this' after object creation: 38% longer
+		Mostly binding time
+	Define Pt2 API inside literal, use 'this': 33% longer
+	Only five methods
+	Memory could also be relevant

 When implementing in class, `this` necessary
-	Handler binding
 	`this` not necessary in closure, but method properties duplicated
-	Attaching Pt2 API in `uNew` made 'SearchBoard uExec: Speed' run ~7.5% longer
-	Most likely construction time, but memory could be relevant
-	Okay for most types
+	Might be okay for some types
 	Still not serializable

 Method objects never serializable